 Because of the paucity of funds taken in by the Afghan government-about \$1.4 billion for 2010-about two-thirds of the total Afghan government budget (operating budget and development budget) is provided by international donors.
 Donor funds cover 45% of the Afghan government operating budget, which is about \$2.2 billion.
 The United States is the largest donor to Afghanistan.
-Partly because of corruption, only about 40% of U.S. aid is being channeled through the Afghan government during FY2011, although that is up from 21% in FY2009, according to a June 8, 2011 staff report of the Senate Foreign Relations Committee ("Evaluating U.S. Foreign Assistance to Afghanistan.").
-This is close to the target figure of 50% of total donor funds to be channeled through the government was endorsed at the July 20, 2010, Kabul conference.
-Currently, according to that Foreign Relations Committee staff report, 14 Afghan ministries have received USAID and State Department funds, and these ministries have received over \$300 million in direct U.S. funding as of June 2011.
+Because of corruption, only about 20% of U.S. aid is channeled through the Afghan government, although a target figure of 50% of total donor funds to be channeled through the government was endorsed at the July 20, 2010, Kabul conference.
+Currently, the Ministry of Public Health, the Ministry of Communications, the Ministry of Finance, and the World Bank-run Afghan Reconstruction Trust Fund (which the U.S. contributes to for Afghan budget support) qualify to have U.S. funds channeled through them.